TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 22/Luke 22.8.md

 ---

-And he sent Peter and John, saying, Go and make ready for us the passover, that we may eat.
+He sent Peter and John, saying, "Go and prepare the Passover for us, that we may eat."